pdzaffina/blog/_posts/2024-10-19-Decisionmaking.md

 Once you have a broad set of ideas, it's time to narrow down your options.
 In the converging phase, critically evaluate the ideas generated during divergence and focus on selecting the most feasible solutions.
-Just as artillery officers must communicate effectively with infantry and armor units, translating technical ideas into accessible language for all stakeholders is crucial.
+There are many different methods to help assess the situation - this will vary depending on the domain.
+It's important to communicate the key points of the decision and the decision itself.
 This ensures everyone involved understands the chosen direction and can contribute effectively.

 ## Follow a Thought and Planning Process